Karthibs/MPC-Crazyflie/README.md

 # MPC Drone Flight Controller

-A Model Predictive Control (MPC) framework for quadrotor flight simulation, built on top of MuJoCo.
-The project implements multiple MPC variants — from unconstrained batch MPC to constrained offset-free MPC with Kalman disturbance estimation — all applied to a 12-state linearized hover model of a Crazyflie-style quadrotor.
+A Model Predictive Control (MPC) framework for quadrotor flight simulation built on top of **MuJoCo**.
+The project implements multiple MPC variants, ranging from **unconstrained batch MPC** to **constrained offset-free MPC with Kalman disturbance estimation**, all applied to a **12-state linearized hover model** of a **Crazyflie quadrotor**.

----

-## Overview

-The controller linearizes the quadrotor dynamics around hover, discretizes using zero-order hold (matrix exponential), and solves a receding-horizon optimal control problem at each timestep.
-Several progressively more capable controller architectures are implemented and compared.
+The controller linearizes the quadrotor dynamics around hover, discretizes the continuous-time model using **zero-order hold** via the matrix exponential, and solves a **receding-horizon optimal control problem** at each timestep.

 ---